Anglesey

 The island of Anglesey, at 676 km2, is the largest in Wales and the Irish Sea and the seventh largest in Britain.
 The northern and eastern coasts of the island are rugged, and the southern and western coasts are generally gentler; the interior is gently undulating.
 In the north of the island is Llyn Alaw, a reservoir with an area of 1.4 sqmi, which supplies drinking water to the northern half of the island.
-Holy Island, located off the west coast of Anglesey, has a similar landscape, with a rugged north and west coast and beaches to the east and south.
+Holy Island has a similar landscape, with a rugged north and west coast and beaches to the east and south.
 The two larger islands are surrounded by smaller islands; several, including South Stack and Puffin Island, are home to seabird colonies.
 Large parts of the county's coastline have been designated an Area of Outstanding Natural Beauty.
+Since 2015 the whole county has been designated as a UNESCO Global Geopark for its unique and wide-ranging geology.

 The county has many prehistoric monuments, such as Bryn Celli Ddu burial chamber.
-The medieval House of Aberffraw, which ruled the Kingdom of Gwynedd until 1283, originated on Anglesey and maintained courts on the island at (llysoedd) at Aberffraw and Rhosyr.
+The medieval House of Aberffraw, which ruled the Kingdom of Gwynedd until 1283, originated on Anglesey and maintained courts on the island at at Aberffraw and Rhosyr.
 After the Conquest of Wales by Edward I, Beaumaris Castle was constructed at the south-eastern corner of Anglesey; today it is part of the Castles and Town Walls of King Edward in Gwynedd World Heritage Site.
 During the nineteenth century the Menai Strait to the mainland was spanned by two bridges: the Menai Suspension Bridge, designed by Thomas Telford in 1826, and the Britannia Bridge, originally designed by Robert Stephenson in 1850.